GHAL - 200.266.445

 Holding[edit | edit source]

-However, the appellant argues that her interests should prevail over the bank´s.
-First, she works as an accountant in the financial sector where this information is easily accessible and thus damages her reputation.
-Second, registrations make it impossible for her to obtain another mortgage and buy a new house.
+The data subject argued that her interests should prevail because as an accountant in the financial sector, this information would damage her reputation and work life.
+In addition, the registrations would make it impossible for her to obtain another mortgage and buy a new house.

 The Court of Appeal rejected these arguments.
 The incident was serious, especially for an accountant.
-This therefore justified the adverse consequences that the appellant may experience in her work.
-Furthermore, the appellant had not proved the necessity of a new house, since she had been living in a (different) home that she owned.
+This therefore justified the adverse consequences that the data subject may experience in her work.
+Furthermore, she had not proved the necessity of a new house, since she had been living in a (different) home that she owned.

-The interests and circumstances alleged by the appellant were therefore insufficient for the Court to reform the first decision.
-In view of the above, the interest of ABN AMRO in maintaining the registrations outweighs the interests of the data subject.
+The interests and circumstances alleged by the data subject were therefore insufficient for the Court to reform the first decision.
+In view of the above, the interest of the bank in maintaining the registrations outweighs the interests of the data subject.

 Comment[edit | edit source]